stemid/hyprland-fedora-image/README.md

 This image installs hyprland from Fedora packages, which is only a couple releases behind.
 Then it builds the latest Hyprland from git source, and overwrites the ``/usr/bin/Hyprland`` binary with the newly built one.

 If I knew more about Atomic images I think it would be smarter to install only the built Hyprland under /usr/local, but I couldn't figure out how to install something in a safe path that would be retained after boot.
-I don't think it's a good idea to have the Hyprland package installed and modify it the way I do.
+I don't think it's a good idea to modify the installed hyprland package in this way.
+Please contact me if you can help.